AYAM Africa – Where Jewelry and Humanitarianism Meet

 AYAM Africa is a socially conscious jewelry brand, designing and delivering pieces from the heart of Africa run strictly on fair trade principles.

 Brand’s founder, Elizabeth Glaysher, spent her childhood in Kenya, embracing its customs and learning to speak Swahili.
 Growing up with creative talent, Elizabeth first came to limelight as a costume design for famous films such as Out of Africa, Constant Gardner, and Gorillas in the Mist.

 After moving to Dubai in latter years, she longed for Africa and started designing jewelry that would help her stay in touch with African tradition.
-However, more than just a nostalgic move, it turned out to be a way to support local artisans, traders, and merchants that she collaborated with.
+But, more than just a nostalgic move, it turned out to be a way to support local artisans, traders, and merchants that she collaborated with.
 Through this adventure, artisans were able to build a sustainable income and empower their communities.

 By purchasing a piece of jewelry from AYAM Africa, artisan families directly benefit and can maintain a reliable living.
 The brand also supports and purchases its packaging bags from the Kawangware Street Children & Youth Project, who fund their project by making gift bags.

 All AYAM’s designs are hand made in Kenya from a variety of natural materials including: recycled glass, cow horn, bone, antique trade beads, brass, seeds, and precious stones, all of which are sourced across Africa and designed in collaboration with local artisans.